American Express is best known for its credit cards, but it also offers online banking options, including a high-yield online savings account.

 How Amex savings accounts compare to top-yielding banks

-You’ll earn a modest rate with an American Express high-yield savings account, although a few banks offer even higher yields.
+You’ll earn a competitive rate with an American Express high-yield savings account, although a few banks offer even higher yields.

 Before choosing a new bank to keep your savings, you should compare options and find the best rate with Bankrate’s list of the top online savings accounts.